 After study as an adult student, she graduated with a Graduate Diploma in Information Technology in Education.
 Restarting her paid work career when her children left school, she worked for an Independent Practitioner’s Association (IPA).
 Her work involved contract management, data analysis, led change management projects, carried out international GP recruitment and was the IPA representative on the DHB Major Incident & Emergency Planning Group.

-Over a 30-year volunteer governance career, Raewyn is a Dairy Environment Leader, Dairy Women’s Network member, and was Chair of the Landcare Trust Southland Catchment Group Project (2017-2020), Southland Dairy Leaders Advisory Group inaugural Chair, and with a growing family was involved in many organisations and rural community groups.
+Over a 30-year volunteer governance career, Raewyn was a Dairy Environment Leader, Dairy Women’s Network member, and was Chair of the Landcare Trust Southland Catchment Group Project (2017-2020), Southland Dairy Leaders Advisory Group inaugural Chair, and with a growing family was involved in many organisations and rural community groups.

 She is excited to be working with the Trustees, chief executive and staff, and feels privileged to be able to work to support the Otago community.